-For any temporary salary adjustments, System Office pre-approval is required when the cumulative amount of all currently active temporary salary adjustments in the current fiscal year exceeds 20% of the most recent June 30th base salary.
+For any temporary salary adjustments, System Office pre-approval is required when the amount of the temporary adjustment combined with the base salary exceeds 115% of the assigned market rate for the classification, or if that amount exceeds the next-highest competency market rate.
 Any individual temporary adjustment that exceeds 12 months in duration also will require System Office pre-approval, regardless of the amount of that adjustment.
-Permanent base-salary adjustments in the current fiscal year do not count toward these calculations.

 Salary increases are only permitted for the following reasons: